-PAAC members enjoy their weekly exercise program and report feeling more energised and love the exercise program.
-Key active programs included in 2019/20 included: Tai Chi moves at lunchtime for seniors in the Glen Waverley Library Forecourt run by local dance group and a church; Friends of Scotchman Creek Walk; free Tai Chi & Zumba in the park (presented by Active Monash); Walk to wetlands (Waverley Bushwalking Club) and The Truth about Delaying the onset of Ageing (presented by Active Monash).
-Participatory evaluation was used, included annual survey results and client feedback.
-This information all assisted in developing client orientated goals, responsive future planning, program design and continual improvement in all areas of service delivery with positive results.
-Nearly 150 senior specific classes are offered per month across the facilities ensuring that all ranges & abilities are catered for within these classes, for older adults to keep fit & healthy and interacting with other community members.
-By increasing the number of older volunteers working with young families, utilising their knowledge and experience of life, as well as being of similar age to many of the grandparents caring for young children, families were able to have the benefits of extended family type connections when their families might be overseas. "giving my children the opportunity to listen and learn from other people."
-V E F i c N & V E a c f
+What we did Impact The Positive Ageing Activity Centres PAAC members enjoy their weekly exercise program and report feeling more energised and love (PAAC) developed and implemented an the exercise program. exercise program.
+PALS program - Monash supported key Key active programs included in 2019/20 included: Tai Chi moves at lunchtime for seniors in the stakeholders and seniors groups to Glen Waverley Library Forecourt run by local dance group and a church; Friends of Scotchman Creek showcase active programs and encourage Walk; free Tai Chi & Zumba in the park (presented by Active Monash); Walk to wetlands (Waverley participation by seniors.
+Bushwalking Club) and The Truth about Delaying the onset of Ageing (presented by Active Monash).
+Increased client input into the Participatory evaluation was used, included annual survey results and client feedback.
+This 'Commonwealth Home Support Program' information all assisted in developing client orientated goals, responsive future planning, program funded 'Social inclusion' programs: the design and continual improvement in all areas of service delivery with positive results.
+Positive Ageing Activity Centres, Monash on the Move (outing program) and Halcyon Day Centre.
+Continued support of Active Adults classes.
+Nearly 150 senior specific classes are offered per month across the facilities ensuring that all ranges Active Monash has the largest seniors & abilities are catered for within these classes, for older adults to keep fit & healthy and interacting program in the industry in Victoria. with other community members.
+Provided opportunities for By increasing the number of older volunteers working with young families, utilising their knowledge intergenerational volunteers to assist at and experience of life, as well as being of similar age to many of the grandparents caring for young two Supported Playgroup locations. children, families were able to have the benefits of extended family type connections when their families might be overseas. "giving my children the opportunity to listen and learn from other people."